 Natia Chankvetadze

 Natia’s areas of research and publication include everyday peace, conflict transformation, trade facilitation, youth engagement, and conflict memories and narratives.
-Natia co-authored the book Women During and After the War, as well as a handbook on peace and conflict studies in Georgia (both published by the Heinrich Boell Foundation, Tbilisi Office, 2020).
-Over the past decade, Natia has taught undergraduate and graduate students of various backgrounds in both Georgia and the United States — at Harvard, George Mason University, and Tbilisi State University.
+She co-authored the book Women During and After the War, as well as a handbook on peace and conflict studies in Georgia (both published by the Heinrich Boell Foundation, Tbilisi Office, 2020).
+In the past decade, Natia has taught undergraduate and graduate students of various backgrounds in both Georgia and the United States — at Harvard, George Mason University, and Tbilisi State University.
 She is a Chevening Scholar and a recipient of the 2022 Bertha Von Suttner Peace Prize for her work promoting peace education in her native Georgia.

 Natia holds a Ph.D. from George Mason University’s Carter School for Peace and Conflict Resolution, where her dissertation focused on “Protracted Conflict Peace-Building and Critical Theory of Knowledge."
+Prior to earning her degree, she was a visiting fellow with the Program on Georgian Studies under an American Association of University Women fellowship (2023-2024) and, before then, a non-resident scholar at the Middle East Institute’s Black Sea Program (2020-2022).
 She holds an M.A. in peace and conflict studies from the University of Manchester in the United Kingdom and a B.A. in international relations from Tbilisi State University in Georgia.